 Before you and your spouse decide how to split custody, you must know what each option means.
 The difference between joint and sole custody is based on which parent has final decision-making authority over major decisions concerning your child’s education, religious upbringing, and general welfare.
 With joint custody, both parents have an equal say in these matters.

 With sole custody, one parent has complete control of schooling decisions and legal responsibility for major health-related issues and serious offenses.
-A Las Vegas child custody lawyer can guide and help you understand the entire process much better.
+An experienced Family Lawyer can guide and help you understand the entire process, including child support much better.
+In case of sole custody, Annapolis Child Support Lawyer can advocate for you and provide a personalized service to receive a favorable child support decision.

 Temporary Child Custody Order